apache/maven-site/content/markdown/tools/mvnsh.md

 maven mvnsh>
 ```

-When you now run your regular Maven (`mvn`) commands, you will notice that they are executed immediately - without a delay to boot Java and Maven.
+When you run your regular Maven (`mvn`) commands, they are executed immediately without a delay to boot Java and Maven.

 ```
 maven mvnsh> mvn verify